davidepelliciari/joanne/README.md

 numpy, matplotlib, scipy, math, random, re, yaml, os, casatools, casavlbitools, datetime,
 ```

-For any questions regarding the VLBI-FRB-injection pipeline please feel free to write to:
+For any questions regarding the pipeline please feel free to write to:
 davide.pellciari@inaf.it